 It’s also light enough to throw in your back pack when you hit the trails.

-Cheap insurance in case something goes wrong!
+At under $300, a PLB is cheap insurance in case something goes wrong!

 Stepping up from a PLB, a Spot Gen 3 Satellite Messenger will also give you 100% coverage across Australia in case of emergency but also has more day to day functionality.